airliecassidy/mumt-307-gesture-audio/README.md

 >**4.
 Accessibility:** Require only a laptop, rather than specialized sensors.
 >

 The system uses a toggle-based interaction model, where gestures act as an on/off switch, rather than requiring sustaining poses.
-This allows the performer to make a gesture, return their hand to a neutral position, and have the effect remain active until explicitly toggled off—mirroring the behavior of traditional stomp-box effect pedals.
+This allows the performer to make a gesture, return their hand to a neutral position, and have the effect remain active until explicitly toggled off - mirroring the behavior of traditional stomp-box effect pedals.

 ## 3. Background & Related Works